hallenmaia/prefect-jinja/README.md

 ### Write and run a flow

+#### Render templates from a directory

+Using the `JinjaEnvironmentBlock` block and the `jinja_render_from_template` function to render an HTML page.

 !!! note "Remote storage"
-    We recommend configuring [remote file storage](https://docs.prefect.io/concepts/storage/) for task execution with `JinjaEnvironmentBlock`.
+    We recommend configuring [remote file storage](https://docs.prefect.io/concepts/storage/) for task execution with `JinjaEnvironmentBlock` block and the `jinja_render_from_template` function.
 This ensures tasks have access to templates files, particularly when accessing a instance outside the execution environment.

-#### Render templates from a directory

-Using the `JinjaEnvironmentBlock` block and the `jinja_render_from_template` function to render an HTML page.

 ```python
 from prefect import flow